 Taxation is a fundamental trait of payroll wherever you go.
 It’s critical to make sure you understand any associated deductions — if there are any.
 In Bhutan, the Department of Revenue and Customs requires employers to deduct income tax from employee wages.

-Personal income tax is tiered with five income ranges and associated tax percentages.
+Personal income tax is tiered with six income ranges and associated tax percentages.
 For up to Nu.
-200,000 in yearly earnings, income tax is zero percent.
+300,000 in yearly earnings, income tax is zero percent.
 The remaining tiers are as follows:

 Contributions to the National Pension and Provident Fund (NPPF) are also compulsory.
 Employers and employees both contribute 5 percent of a worker’s earnings to this fund for retirement and severance purposes.